alejandrowaring/ETL-project/README.md

 ### Introduction:

 This project is indended to help a new car manufacturer decide on what specs to apply to a new car to get the best sales possible.
-This will take into account:
+This will take into account aggregations of:
  - Engine Size
  - Engine Location
  - Horsepower